PowerBroker2/ELMduino/README.md

 # Note:
 If you're having difficulty in connecting/keeping connection to your ELM327, try using 38400 baud instead of 115200.
 If you still have trouble, try all other possible bauds.
 Lastly, if using BluetoothSerial on an ESP32, try using the ELM327's MAC address instead of the device name "OBDII" and [remove paired devices using this sketch](https://github.com/espressif/arduino-esp32/blob/master/libraries/BluetoothSerial/examples/bt_remove_paired_devices/bt_remove_paired_devices.ino).

+# Concept of Execution
+The library is non-blocking.
+This means when you query a PID e.g. `myELM327.rpm()`, the code does not wait around for the response, which would block your other code in the main loop from executing.
+With ELMDuino, your main loop can do other tasks.
+To make this work, you need to repeatedly call the PID query funtion and check the non-blocking receive state (`myELM327.nb_rx_state`) until it is equal to `ELM_SUCCESS`.
+If the status is not ELM_SUCCESS, the library could still be waiting for a response to be received.
+This is indicated by `myELM327.nb_rx_state` being equal to `ELM_GETTING_MSG`.
+If the status is not equal to either of these values (ELM_SUCCESS or ELM_GETTING_MSG), it indicates an error has occurred.
+You can call `.printError()` to check what the problem was.
+See the simple example below which queries the engine speed in RPM.

 # Example Code:
 ```C++
 #include <SoftwareSerial.h>